 Evie has fully come into her powers as the tarot Empress.
 And Jack was there to see it all.
 In the aftermath of killing Arthur, Evie realizes that there is a war brewing between the teens who’ve been given powers following the apocalypse, and it’s kill or be killed.
 When Evie meets Death, the gorgeous and dangerous Endless Knight, things get even more complicated.
 Somehow the Empress and Death share a romantic history.
 One that Evie can’t remember, but Death can’t forget.
 Evie is drawn to Death, but in love with Jack.
 She is determined to discover why she’s been granted these powers, and in the process, struggles to accept her place in the prophecy that will either save the world, or destroy it.

-Kresley Cole has built up this fantastic dark, twisted dystopian world even more in Endless Knight.
-She also throws even more drama and a crazy twist at the end that I wasn’t expecting for the kids that are Arcana card characters.
-This is just of many reasons why I can dive into anything that Kresley writes and know I will have difficulty returning to reality.
+Storyline/My Thoughts: Kresley Cole has built up this fantastic dark, twisted dystopian world even more in Endless Knight.
+She also throws even more drama and a crazy twist at the end, which I wasn’t expecting for the kids that are Arcana card characters.
+This is just one of many reasons why I can dive into anything that Kresley writes and know I will have difficulty returning to reality.
 I feel like I’ve been sucked into the world that Kresley Cole created, and I don’t want to get out, even though I should with the Arcana Chronicles.
 It is a dystopian world, but I like the characters so much that I want to be with them.

 It also didn’t help that the narrator, Emma Galvin, of Endless Knight made it hard to get back to reality as well.
 She made the story and characters come to life in my head.
-I’ve wanted to listen to the third book, but I have to take it slowly otherwise I’ll finish these books too fast and want more afterward.
-Nope.
-Taken it slowly and I have 40 hours in a week at work.
-The perfect time to listen to Emma Galvin narrate the Arcana Chronicles.
+If there is one thing I would recommend is listening to the series more than reading it.
+The narrator is fabulous for these books!!!